 the corporation Caradoc LIC have petitioned Ling Standard Products to extend

-of the deal, Caradoc would become an affiliate company under the LSP corporate
+As part of the deal, Caradoc would become an affiliate company under the

-umbrella.
-Caradoc had been started as a two-ship firm working routes in the
+LSP corporate umbrella.
+Caradoc had been started as a two-ship firm working

-Outrim Void(Egryn subsector, Trojan Reach).
-This is seen as a move by Caradoc's
+routes in the Outrim Void(Egryn subsector, Trojan Reach).
+This is seen as a

-founders, retired Imperial Fleet Admiral Count Leto Khaanraarshuinki
+move by Caradoc's founders, retired Imperial Fleet Admiral Count Leto

-and retired Imperial Army General Gukushriiken to move their
+Khaanraarshuinki and retired Imperial Army General Gukushriiken to move

 As Terin watched the news, Mikah and Zimzod joined him.
 Once Fesic was settled back in the ship, he immediately checked on their ton of speculative cargo.
 After confirming the cargo was intact, Fesic powered up the cargo sealing system and launched more classes for the rest of his day until he needed some sleep.
 Rol checked his formal-wear and made other preparations for his arrival in the Regina system before working on his book and then grabbing sleep.
 At a point, Rol also made a meal for everyone still awake.
 Zimzod did a workout, some stent-work and gear maintenance until he slept.

 By 7pm that evening, everyone in the crew had slept and worked at personal issues by the time the unrefined fuel had been processed.
 As everyone manned their positions or relaxed in the lounge, Emkir began the burn out-system while Terin began the serious work on his navigational plot.
 This time, there was no question as he targeted the system's mainworld, which was a moon of the gas giant Assiniboia.
 Nearly four hours later, the ship came to zero vee at the 100d limit and Emkir activated the jump drive, and they left the Dinomn system for Regina.The Last Leg To Regina